Why Is My Car Revving On Its Own While Driving, Stationary Or In Park?

 • Bad cam phaser

-If your car is revving on its own while idling or driving, it can be due to vacuum leaks.
+If your car’s idle speed fluctuates abnormally, it can be due to vacuum leaks.
 Vacuum leaks are caused by a failure of the engine’s vacuum system.
 This is when the engine is sucking the air when it is not supposed to.

 The air that enters the engine due to vacuum leaks is termed ‘unmetered air‘.
 That amount of air is not measured by MAF or MAP sensor.
 As a result, the ECU will not be able to decide the optimum fuel to be injected into the cylinder.